A closed suction drain is placed under your skin during surgery. This drain removes any blood or other fluids that might build up in this area.

-The drain is made up of 2 parts:
+The drain is made up of two parts:

 - A thin rubber tube